osmanirosado/dmoj-judge-server/Readme.md

 ```

 For example, the alias `judge1dc` allows the execution of the
-`docker-compose` command in the environment of the judge one.
+`docker compose` command in the environment of the judge one.

 ## Build